feederbox826/plugins/README.md

 cuptag
 - Tag performers with cup sizes

-deleteFP
-- adds a button to delete fingerprints

 edit-unorganized
 - Jumps to a chosen tab when an unorganized (or organized) scene is opened